charm-lab/social_multiobject_tracking/readme.md

 multiobject tracking algorithm

-Works for python3 in Linux or Mac OS, due to dependency on https://github.com/nwojke/mcf/
+Works for python3 in Linux or Mac OS, Windows is not supported due to dependency on https://github.com/nwojke/mcf/

 Download https://github.com/nwojke/mcf/, put into "dependencies" folder.
 Follow instructions provided there.